git-town/git-town/documentation/git-kill.md

 ```
 <branchname>
     The branch to ship.
     If not provided, uses the current branch.

+--undo
+    Restore the last deleted Git branch.
 ```